-Halloween has become the second-most popular holiday on the calendar in recent years—even to the point that Christian churches sponser parties on it.
-Richard Ritenbaugh shows, however, that this night of ghouls not only lacks biblical foundation, but the Bible warns us against participating in such activities.
+Halloween is the second-most popular holiday.
+This night not only lacks biblical foundation, but the Bible warns us against participating in such activities.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.